rintathomas2027/CacheSim_Project_Team_11/README.md

 FIFO Cache Replacement Simulation

-Module Name
+Course: Digital Fundamentals and Computer Architecture & Advanced Software Engineering Assignment: Simulating Cache Memory Mapping and Replacement Algorithms using Git Collaboration Branch Name: fifo_module All FIFO-related source code, documentation, flow diagrams, and simulation files are maintained in this branch.

+Project Title
-FIFO Cache Replacement Module (`fifo_module`)
+FIFO Cache Replacement Algorithm Simulation

-Subject
-24MCAT103 – Digital Fundamentals and Computer Architecture** 24MCAT107 – Advanced Software Engineering**

-Project Overview
-This module simulates the FIFO (First-In-First-Out) cache replacement algorithm using an array-based implementation.
-The simulation demonstrates how memory blocks are inserted and removed from the cache based on their arrival order.
+Objective
+The objective of this module is to simulate the FIFO (First-In First-Out) cache replacement algorithm and demonstrate its working using a reference string and fixed cache size.
+This module also supports the practical application of Git version control for collaborative software development as required by the assignment guidelines.

+Description of FIFO Module
-The FIFO policy removes the oldest block in the cache when the cache becomes full and a new block needs to be loaded.
+The FIFO module simulates how cache memory handles page replacement using the First-In First-Out policy.
+When the cache is full and a new memory block needs to be inserted, the oldest block present in the cache is removed, regardless of how frequently it has been accessed.

-Algorithm (FIFO)
-1. Initialize an empty cache array.
-2. For each memory reference:
-   - If the block is already in cache → Count as **Hit**
-   - Else → **Miss**
-     - If cache is full → Remove the oldest block
-     - Insert the new block at the end
+This simulation:

+Tracks hits and misses

-3. Display cache content after each access.
+Displays cache state after each memory access

-4. Calculate hits, misses, and hit ratio.
+Calculates hit ratio

+Visually represents FIFO behavior using diagrams and animation

+Brief Explanation of FIFO Algorithm
+FIFO (First-In First-Out) is one of the simplest cache replacement algorithms.

+Working Principle:

+Pages are loaded into the cache in the order they arrive.

+When the cache becomes full:

+The page that entered the cache earliest is removed.

+FIFO does not consider usage frequency, only arrival order.

+Advantages:

+Simple to implement

+Low overhead

+Disadvantages:

+May remove frequently used pages

+Can lead to poor performance in some cases

+Team Member Name and Role
+Name Sainu Anna Sajan

+Role FIFO Algorithm Implementation & Documentation